simone-trubian/blog-posts/MapReduce/opt.markdown

     print $ totCaps $ lines file
 </code></pre>

-Let's compile the souce code as is with only the `-rtsopts` flag to allow for basic profiling, then let's run the executable with `+RTS -sstderr`.
+Let's compile the source code as is with only the `-rtsopts` (Run Time System options) flag to allow for basic profiling, once that's done then let's run the executable with the [+RTS -sstderr](https://wiki.haskell.org/Performance/GHC) switch.
+This will allow to dump to standard error a wealth of information regarding the performance of the program.

 <pre><code>49503832
   28,213,590,928 bytes allocated in the heap